renzocarara/receipt/README.md

 ## Overview
 This readme file gives you instructions how to download, compile and run this application on your own machine.\
-NOTE: you needs to have [npm](https://nodejs.org/en/) istalled on your machine.
+NOTE: you needs to have [npm](https://nodejs.org/en/) installed on your machine.

 ## Download sources
 From this page, click on the "Code" green button and select **Download ZIP**.\